yuvaviva/xDSD/readme.md

 **By: Luke Berndt <lukekb@gmail.com>**

 I added the examples to help make it a little easier to get started using the gr-dsd block.
 I have included a GRC file, a python program and example files on how to use the python program.
 These are all based off of the OP25 Example file from [Baz](http://wiki.spench.net/wiki/OP25).

+###GRC File
+To use the GRC file, simply load up GNURadio Companion, open the DSD.grc file and connect your SDR.
+Once you run the file you will see a large FFT that will display all of the spectrum the SDR sees.
+You can type in the center frequency into the Frequency Box.
+You want to pick a center frequency that is close to your target frequency, but not the same.
+This is because there is some DC interference right at the center frequency.
+In order to tune in your target frequency, you type in the offset into the Xlate Offset box.
+So if you are trying to tune in 856.8175 Mhz, you could type 856800000 into the Frequency box and 17500 into the Xlating Offset box.
+(You may actually need to type -17500, I get confused on this and I think the final frequency display is broken).
+This will tune you to the correct frequency.

+Unforunately SDRs are not 100% accruate.
+Click on the Xlate-1 tab.
+It will display an FFT of the channel that you are trying to decode.
+Use Fine Offset slider to center the spike of your channel in the middle.
+You may need to adjust the Gain up or down to get it to play correctly.
+The gain slider adjusts the IF & BB gain used in the HackRF.
+You could tie it to the RF gain instead if you change the OsmoSDR Source block.

+###Python Program
+The Python program is the same thing, except without the GUI.
+You can simply enter the values you used in the GRC program using the command line arguments.
+If you know how far off your SDR is in the frequency band you are interested, use the -E argument.
+This will let you use the actual frequencies for the channel you are trying to tune in.
+Again, make sure you tune in a center frequency that is slightly away from your target frequency.
+You will probably have to adjust the various Gain values to find something that works reliably.
+I have included some sample Shell Scripts that I use to tune in specific systems.